-It would be hard to exaggerate how brutal 2020 has been for energy, we saw both cyclical and secular forces take the commodity price from \$63 in January to a low of \$37 in April.
-As a result, energy is at some of its lowest weights in indices, with some energy stocks trading near some of their lowest valuations in decades.
+It would be hard to exaggerate how brutal 2020 has been for energy, we saw both cyclical and secular forces take WTI from about \$60 at the beginning of the year to below \$20 in the spring.
+As a result, energy is at some of its lowest weights in indices, with some energy stocks trading near their lowest valuations in decades.